Child Braces in Atlanta and Marietta, GA

 How Much Do Child Braces Cost in Atlanta?

 If you have dental insurance, a portion of the cost for child braces may be covered.
 The investment that you make in child braces may reduce the cost of braces in the teen years.
-After your initial free consultation with Dr. Wright, our patient coordinator reviews the associated costs with you.
+After your initial free consultation with Dr. Marc S. Wright, our patient coordinator reviews the associated costs with you.
 This will include an estimate of how much insurance will cover.
 For your out-of-pocket costs, Wright Orthodontics accepts CareCredit® as a financing option.

 What Should I Expect from Child Braces?